 You may have noticed there was no Best of the Indies 2013 list.
 I had every intention of creating one and was in the midst of doing so when my home became a casualty of the “polar vortex” last January.
 A pipe burst in the ceiling of the room where I keep the bulk of my 6,500-plus collection of books.
 Water was everywhere but I somehow managed to lose only 30 or so books to water damage.
 My hand-made wall to wall, floor to ceiling bookshelves also miraculously escaped water damage.
 If you ever find yourself in such a situation, remember that newspaper is excellent for absorbing moisture—another excellent reason for continuing your print subscriptions!
 The bad news is that much of what is in this huge, cluttered room had to be removed for cleanup and repair.
 Alas, the 2013 list fell by the wayside in the midst of this chaos.

-Last year I decided to create a list that shines a spotlight on independent publishers.
-These are my favorite books for children and young adults published by indies in 2012.
-My only criteria is that I find these books beautiful and/or brilliant and I want everyone to read them.
+This winter has been gentler (where I live anyway) and so here is a new list.
+These are my favorite books for children and young adults published by independent publishers in 2014.
+My only criterion is that I find these books beautiful and/or brilliant and I want everyone to read them.
+This is a lengthy list because it was an exceptionally good year for indy publishers.
 Clicking on the titles will take you to further information about the titles on Goodreads.
-If you are not yet a member of Goodreads, resolve to join in 2013 ASAP!
+If you are not yet a member of Goodreads, resolve to join in 2015 ASAP!
 Cheers and Happy Reading!

 For All Ages